Guest post by Dr. Rachel Cutts, Physical Therapist

 Why did this happen to me?

 Most likely due to the stress the uterus puts on your supporting abdominal structures when pregnant.
 Your body releases hormones that allow your tendons, ligaments and muscles to stretch more, so that it is easier to give birth.
 I’m sure your birth canal thanks you, but the stretched connective tissue in your abs, not so much.
-Most people do not realize that many of the common ailments and physical conditions we all struggle with could be related to a separated abdominal wall and a weakened corset muscle.
+Most people do not realize that many of the common ailments and physical conditions we all struggle with could be related to a separated abdominal wall and weakened corset muscles.

 Some of these issues are: Lower back pain, bulging tummy and pelvic floor issues such as incontinence.